GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 The user spends 2 ki as an action or reaction to hurl a ball of energy at a foe, inflicting a ki attack and an undamaging attack.
 If the undamaging attack succeeds, the foe is knocked by a number of feet equal to the user's remaining ki + [Body] bonus.

 **Breaker Send**
 Use this technique while you have a foe grappled as an action or reaction, spending atleast 2 ki to do so.
 This inflicts a ki attack against the foe.
 Additionally, the foe is knocked back a number of feet equal to the amount of ki spent on this echnique + your [Body] score + your heroism, dvided by that foe's [Body] bonus.
+The ki attack also gains a +1 bonus for the purpose of determining a critical hit for each ki point spent beyond 2.

 **Burst Cannon**
 The user spends 2 ki to fire a ki blast against a foe, with its range doubled.
 On a successful attack, the foe is knocked back 1d2+1 yards.
 On a critical hit, the user may launch a standard ki blast against that foe as a reaction or use another super technique which can be used as a single as a reaction.